Daniel Petric: Shooting

-On October 20, 2007, about one week after the game was confiscated, Daniel found his father's key to unlock the safe and stole both the game and the gun.
-Around 7 PM, Daniel walked up behind his parents while they were sitting on a couch and said, "Would you close your eyes, I have a surprise for you."
+On October 20, 2007, about one week after the game was confiscated, Petrić found his father's key to unlock the safe and stole both the game and the gun.
+Around 7 PM, Petrić walked up behind his parents while they were sitting on a couch and said, "Would you close your eyes, I have a surprise for you."
 He proceeded to shoot both of his parents.
 His father said that "his head went numb and he saw blood pouring down from his skull."
-Susan Petric died from her gunshot wounds in the head, arms, and chest.
-Daniel then placed the gun in his father's hand to make the crime look like a murder-suicide, saying to him, "Hey dad, here's your gun.
+Susan Petrić died from her gunshot wounds in the head, arms, and chest.
+Petrić then placed the gun in his father's hand to make the crime look like a murder-suicide, saying to him, "Hey, Dad, here's your gun.
 Take it."

 A few minutes later, his sister Heidi and her husband, Andrew Archer, arrived at the house, planning to watch a baseball game together on television.
 They arrived two hours earlier than was planned.
-Before they could enter the house, Daniel told them not to come in; he lied that his parents were fighting.
+Before they could enter the house, Petrić told them not to come in; he lied that his parents were fighting.
 Upon hearing groaning, they forced their way through and discovered the aftermath of the shooting.
 Heidi called the police.
-Daniel drove away in the family van in an attempt to escape to a friend's house, but he was arrested during the drive.
+Petrić drove away in the family van in an attempt to escape to a friend's house, but he was arrested during the drive.

 Trial

-Daniel's trial was held from December 15 to 17, 2008 at the Lorain County Court of Common Pleas in Elyria, Ohio.
+Petrić's trial was held from December 15 to 17, 2008 at the Lorain County Court of Common Pleas in Elyria, Ohio.
 James Burge presided as judge, and the defendant rejected a jury trial.
-About 25 young people arrived to support Petric.
+About 25 young people arrived to support Petrić.
 Several of his relatives and friends testified, including his immediate family, Jonathan Johnson, and his grandfather.

-At the trial, Daniel was sighted crying.
+At the trial, Petrić was seen crying.
 His father was supportive and announced that the young man had come to deeply regret shooting his parents.
-"He still does not understand why he did something so terrible", Mark Petric said at the trial.
+"He still does not understand why he did something so terrible," Mark Petrić said at the trial.

 Prosecution case

-The prosecutor, Anthony Cillo, portrayed Petric as a heartless killer.
+The prosecutor, Anthony Cillo, portrayed Petrić as a heartless killer.
 He showed no remorse for his actions, so he claimed, and tried to set up the shooting as a suicide.
 He had planned his crime carefully, knowing that Heidi Archer and her husband planned to enter the house at 9 PM, but his plot was foiled when they arrived two hours early.
-In a psychological report ordered by the defense, Petric had informed the psychologist that he had planned the murder of his parents for a week.
+In a psychological report ordered by the defense, Petrić had informed the psychologist that he had planned the murder of his parents for a week.